Each year about 17,500 individuals are brought into the United States and held against their will as victims of human trafficking.

 |Ayuda||202-387-2870 ext 10|

 - State and federal law are very clear that minors constitute a special population that requires special protection.
-While the trafficking of an adult can only be reported to authorities if the adult consents, if a minor presents to a healthcare facility and is identified as a victim of abuse, this abuse must be reported.
+While the trafficking of an adult can only be reported to authorities if the adult consents, if a minor presents to a healthcare facility and there is concern for human trafficking, CAPTA requires reporting as well.
+Practitioner compliance with these laws should be performed transparently with patients, who have the right to leave clinical care institutions at any time.

-After a trafficking victim is identified there are a few things that can happen, all of which depend on what the adult survivor wants.
-In an emergency setting the patient is identified as a trafficking victim and then the provider calls a help hotline or a social worker (who should contact the help hotline.
-The patient should be allowed to speak with the person from the hotline if s/he wants to).
+After a trafficked person is recognized there are a few things that can happen, all of which depend on what the adult survivor wants.
+In an emergency setting if the patient discloses a trafficking situation and the provider can call a local or national help hotline or a social worker (who should contact an appropriate local service provider).
+The patient should be allowed to speak with the person from the hotline if they want to.
 Then,

-- if the patient decides to seek escape, the hotline will facilitate such action (an advocate may come to the healthcare facility);
+- if the patient decides to leave their situation, the hotline or service agency will help plan the safest course of action (e.g.: a local advocate may come to the healthcare facility);

-- free shelter, clothing, food, healthcare, etc will be provided
+- free shelter, clothing, food, healthcare, etc will be provided, if those resources are available

 - TVPA 2005 protects all trafficking victims and allows special visas (T-visas) for international victims (not-US born) if they want to stay

-- the survivor can choose not to press charges against her/his trafficker at all, can choose to press charges immediately, or at a later date; free legal aid is provided
+- the survivor can choose not to press charges against their trafficker at all, can choose to press charges immediately, or at a later date; free legal aid is provided, if those resources are available

-- if the adult patient decides not to seek escape, her/his wishes must be respected; it is possible that they may have another opportunity to escape, still the provider must create an environment and relationship that offers the patient every opportunity to receive help.
+- if a patient decides not to leave their situation, their wishes must be respected; clinicians do NOT have the right to detain patients.
+It is possible that a trafficked person may have another opportunity to leave, so the clinician must create an environment and relationship that offers the patient every opportunity to receive help and instills the trust that healthcare can be sought in the future.

 Doctors of the World-USA, Kosovo, 2005